andrew/ultimate-awesome/README.md

 - [awesome-sailfishos](https://github.com/sailfishos-community/awesome-sailfishos) - A curated list of awesome Sailfish OS resources .
 - [Awesome-BSD-Ports-Programs-And-Projects](https://github.com/SaintFenix/Awesome-BSD-Ports-Programs-And-Projects) - A Repo Detailing BSD Ports, Programs, and Projects.
 - [awesome-minestom](https://github.com/tristan-f-r/awesome-minestom) - A curated list of awesome Minestom libraries, resources, projects, and servers.
+- [awesome-semantic-shapes](https://github.com/w3c-cg/awesome-semantic-shapes) - A curated list of RDF Shape resources.
 - [awesome-rubykaigi2016](https://github.com/angdev/awesome-rubykaigi2016) - A list of awesome RubyKaigi 2016 slides, repositories, blogs.
+- [awesome-ethereum-rollups](https://github.com/attestate/awesome-ethereum-rollups) - A list of resources related to scaling with rollups.
 - [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.
 - [awesome-ai4code](https://github.com/bdqnghi/awesome-ai4code) - A collection of recent papers, benchmarks and datasets of AI4Code domain.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.